 Quite often, bands will be faced with the situation of having one or more of their members unavailable.
 Whether it’s a sudden illness or long-planned holiday, the show must go on!
 Rather than turn down or cancel a gig, the band may go in search of a replacement.

 Last minute stand-in gigs can supplement your regular income, and once you have proven yourself reliable, you may be offered more work with the same act as you are now familiar with their repertoire and style.
 This can lead to even more gigs as word-of-mouth spreads.

 Due to the last minute nature of the work, it’s difficult to be prepared when the call comes, but keep an eye on the charts for tunes that are likely to be covered by bands, learn them in advance, and keep an eye on the set lists of other local bands.
 And use these tips when trying to learn a lot of music in a short amount of time.

-One of the hardest gigs to secure as a professional guitar player is session work, though it’s potentially one of the most creative outlets for guitarists.
-It can be a brilliant way to write original parts for new music as well as make money.
+One of the hardest money making gigs to secure as a professional guitar player is session work, though it’s potentially one of the most creative outlets for guitarists.
+It can be a brilliant way to write original parts for new music as well as make bank.